Top Tips & Tricks For Making Your Lipstick Last

 6. If it really bothers you, look for matte formulas

-Due to their lower moisture content, they will transfer less.
+Due to their lower moisture content they will transfer less, but all natural formulas with lots of moisturizing ingredients will always transfer.